 The school will ensure that all children, unless it is inappropriate (e.g. significant special need), will cover the content made statutory by the programme of study within the National Curriculum.
-Children access the curriculum at the appropriate level, thus ensuring progression and differentiation.
+Reasonable adaptations will be made to ensure all children can access the curriculum.
 Suitable resources and learning environments will be available as finances allow, to enable children access to the learning required.